gumdal/BBox-Label-Tool/README.md

   - To delete all existing bounding boxes in the image, simply click `ClearAll`.
 3. After finishing one image, click `Next` to advance.
 Likewise, click `Prev` to reverse.
 Or, input an image id and click `Go` to navigate to the speficied image.
   - Be sure to click `Next` after finishing a image, or the result won't be saved.

+ProcessImages.workflow is an automator script to do the following in order:
+    - 1. Get the images to work on
+    - 2. Change the type of the images to JPEG format
+    - 3. Change extension of all files to .JPEG (some files will have .jpg and .JPG etc.) because the BBox tool will accept only *.JPEG extension files.
+    - 4. Scale all the images to 320 px in largest side so that Bbox tool will have a neat image to work on and it will be easy for ML training as well.

+process.py file is from https://timebutt.github.io/static/how-to-train-yolov2-to-detect-custom-objects/.
+This file randomly categorizes an image into training or test data based on the percentage configured in the script for testing.
+The output of this is fed into darknet for training purpose

+check.py - Jinesh authored this initially. check.py file is needed to see if every image file is properly associated with a text annotation file.
+The script finally copies only those image files for which it has a corresponding text annotation.
+Multiple annotation in a single image file and the corresponding image files are moved into a separate folder to keep it clean.

+Added convert.py from https://github.com/Guanghan/darknet/blob/master/scripts/convert.py with modifications within it.
+The basic purpose of this script is to convert the BBox label annotation into Yolo format